Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-\blue{It is important to mention here that unlike in the stable case, the gains $g_0$ and $g_n$ are not positive anymore.
-This will have an immediate implication on the admissibility of the set-points as stated below: \begin{lemma} Assume that the matrix $A$ is Metzler, output unstable, and nonsingular, then any set-point $r>0$ is admissible for the system \eqref{eq:mainsystCL2}. \end{lemma} \begin{proof} The equilibrium point satisfies the same expression as in Proposition \ref{prop:eqpt} and for it to be positive, we need $u^*$ to be positive.
-This is equivalent to saying that $(g_0-r)/(g_nr)>0$.
-Since $g_0\le0$ and $g_n<0$ (from Lemma \ref{lem:inversion}), then the positivity of the equilibrium holds for all $r>0$. \end{proof} }

-\blue{We have now characterized under what conditions on the set-point the equilibrium is positive.
-However, this is not enough since we also need the matrix $\bar{A}=A-e_ne_n^Tu_*$ to be Hurwitz stable.
-The conditions under which this is the case are given below: \begin{lemma} Assume that the matrix $A$ is Metzler and output unstable and that $r>0$.
-Then, the control input is stabilizing (i.e. $\bar A=A-e_ne_n^Tu_*$ is Hurwitz stable) if and only if $g_0<0$. \end{lemma} \begin{proof} The control law is stabilizing if and only if there exist a vector $v_1\in\mathbb{R}_{>0}^{n-1}$ and scalar $v_2>0$ such that
+\black{The following result provides a condition for which the matrix $\bar{A}=A-e_ne_n^Tu_*$ to be Hurwitz stable. \begin{lemma} Assume that the matrix $A$ is Metzler and output unstable and that $r>0$.
+Then, $\bar A=A-e_ne_n^Tu_*$ is Hurwitz stable if and only if $g_0<0$. \end{lemma} \begin{proof} The control law is stabilizing if and only if there exist a vector $v_1\in\mathbb{R}_{>0}^{n-1}$ and scalar $v_2>0$ such that

 for some $w_1\in\mathbb{R}_{>0}^{n-1}$ and $w_2>0$.
 Solving for the first row yields

 where $v_1>0$ since $A_{11}$ is Metzler and Hurwitz stable (so its inverse is a nonpositive matrix).
 Substituting the value for $v_1$ in the second row yields